datanav/docs/technical/hubspot-wave.rst

 HubSpot Product to Wave Product
 -------------------------------
-Before any synchronization can take place, a link between a HubSpot Product and a Wave Product must be established.

-A new Wave Product will be created from a HubSpot Product if it is connected to a HubSpot Deal, Quote, Lineitem, Quotedealassociation, Dealcompanyassociation, Dealcontactassociation, Lineitemdealassociation, Quotecompanyassociation, Quotecontactassociation, Lineitemquoteassociation, Ticketcompanyassociation, or Quotequotetemplateassociation that is synchronized into Wave.
+Every HubSpot Product will be synchronized with a Wave Product.

 Once a link between a HubSpot Product and a Wave Product is established, it will keep in sync between the two systems, regardless of where it is edited.